ctschroeder/tutorials/antconc-programming-historian.md

 * In fact, let's do this:  Clear All Tools and Files.
 (You should see no files in that left pane.)
 * Now using the File > Corpus Manager command in the menu bar, open the corpus manager
 * clear your corpus here again
 * load Spielberg reviews in the main Antconc window.
-You should see 24 files. give it a name!! and click CREATE
+You should see 24 files. **Give it a new name!!** and click CREATE
-* Click the REFERENCE corpus tab
+* Click the REFERENCE corpus tab on the RIGHT pane
+* On the LEFT pane click the Corpus Database button (you're going to choose a corpus you used before and that AntConc saved.)
-* You should see your larger movie reviews corpus in the lower right -- select it by double clicking on it
+  * You should see your larger movie reviews corpus if you haven't restarted AntConc-- **select it by clicking on it.** Then **click Choose**
+  * If you don't see it in the list of databases you load the files again.
+Click on Raw File(s).
+Be sure you're in the REFERENCE tab, clear the corpus, load your reference corpus directory, give it a name, hit Create)
+* Click on both Reference and Target tabs to be sure you have the right corpus in each one.
 * Click Return to the Main Window

-Note: You can also opt to swap reference corpus &amp; main files (SWAP REF/MAIN FILES).
-You can come back to the Corpus Manager and do that
+Note: You can also opt to swap reference corpus &amp; main files in the Files menu (File > Swap Target/Reference Corpora).

 In Keyword TAB, just hit Start (with nothing typed in the search box).